mokshaproject/moksha/docs/main/Features.rst

 `ToscaWidgets <http://toscawidgets.org>`_ provides a powerful API for creating reusable "Widgets", which are essentially just bundles of HTML, JavaScript, CSS, and render-time logic.
 The ToscaWidgets WSGI Middleware is also integrated into Moksha, which handles intelligently injecting Widget resources.
+Moksha has built-in support for both ToscaWidgets1 and ToscaWidgets2.

 Moksha also provides a variety of other Widgets, including a :doc:`LiveWidget` API for creating real-time message-driven widgets that can publish and